cibernato/node-back/README.md

 Besides get, express support more than 20 other routing methods.
 The most important ones are the four methods: GET, POST, PATCH and DELETE to retrieve, send, update and delete data.
 By submitting a web request from the browser's address bar, we always send a get request, we can't send other requests by this way.
 For testing the other routing methods, we use a tool called POSTMAN.
 To install POSTMAN go to the [website](https://www.getpostman.com/), download it and run through the setup steps.

+On the right side, you can see the request builder with a dropdown for the various routing methods, and next to it an input field for the requested URL.

 By a post request, data is sent from the client to the server.
 A Typical use case is a web form.
 After a user fill out a form and press send, the entered data is sent in a body of a post request to the server. we can simulate that by POSTMAN.
 Open POSTMAN and do the following:

 * Select the body tab below the request bar and there choose the second option; x-www-form-urlencoded.